ampache/ampache.org-api/content/api-changelog.md

 * stats: Removed back compat from older versions.
 Only 'type' is mandatory
 * Return empty objects when the request was correct but the results were empty
 * Don't transcode podcast_episodes
+* localplay
+  * added 'track' parameter used by 'skip' commands to go to the playlist track (playlist starts at 1)
+* Plugins: Use only https for building gravatar urls

+### API 4.4.2

+### Fixed

+* API::indexes Artist albums were being added incorrectly for XML
+* Send back the full album name in responses

 ### API 4.4.1